 - Place the pork directly on the grill grate and smoke until the belly is firm and has a bronzed outer.
 Depending on the size of your belly this should take between 2 – 3 hours.
 You are looking for an internal temperature of 150°F.

 - Place the bacon on a wire rack and let cool until it has reached room temperature.
 Once cool wrap tightly with plastic wrap and refrigerate for at least 4 hours.
 If you can wait, overnight works best.

 - Slice!
 I like to slice this bacon fairly thick, however, thin however you like your bacon.
 My favourite way to cook the bacon is on the grill, however, you can cook it any way that you like!

-So there you have it, my super easy smoked pork loin.
+So there you have it, my super easy smoked bacon.
 This is a great easy recipe for anyone new to smoking or looking to impress their friends with minimum effort.
-I hope you enjoy it as much as myself and the family does!